luixv/meinbssb/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for the Mein BSSB application

+For building the project:
+    flutter clean
+    flutter pub get
+    flutter run

+For generating mocks and testing:
+    flutter pub run build_runner build
+    flutter test

 A few resources to get you started if this is your first Flutter project: